ARTICLE 1 –THE AGREEMENT

 3. The Participant can terminate this Agreement at any time prior to submission of his/her Proposal with immediate effect.
 Such Participants will not be entitled to any portion of the Stipend.

-4. ECMWF can terminate this Agreement at any time with immediate effect if a Participant violates any of the Agreement’s terms.
+4. After the submission of a Proposal, the Organizers can terminate this Agreement with immediate effect if a Participant violates any of the Agreement’s terms.
 In particular, ECMWF can terminate this Agreement if it has reasonable grounds to believe that the Participant has submitted any other but his/her own work as a proposal or has, in any way, shape or form, violated applicable provisions governing Intellectual Property Regulations or criminal provisions in his/her country of origin or at the seat of ECMWF in conjunction with the submission of his/her proposal.
 ECMWF can also terminate the Agreement if the Deliverables do not meet the criteria outlined in the Proposal.
-In case of a termination, ECMWF does not owe any portion of the Stipend.
+In case of a termination under this clause, ECMWF does not owe any portion of the Stipend.

 ARTICLE 9 - PERSONAL DATA